antor44/livestream_video/README.md

 **Ensure that your installed yt-dlp and streamlink are up-to-date.**

 play4whisper - displays a playlist for "livestream_video.sh" and plays audio/video files or video streams and transcribes the audio using AI technology.
-The application supports a fully configurable timeshift feature, multi-instance and multi-user execution, and allows for changing options per channel and global options, all of which can be done even with low-level processors.
+The application supports a fully configurable timeshift feature, multi-instance and multi-user execution, allows for changing options per channel and global options, online translation and Text-to-Speech with translate-shell, all of which can be done even with low-level processors.

 Author: Antonio R. Version: 2.28 License: GPL 3.0